Angela Merkel stepped down as the leader of the Christian Democratic Union (CDU) and declared she will not run for Chancellor in 2021.

 Furthermore, the CDU have elected Annegret Kramp-Karrenbauer to replace Merkel as their new party leader.
 Like Merkel, Kramp-Karrenbauer is a female politician who shares similar values as her predecessor.
 By electing Kramp-Karrenbauer over a charismatic millionaire and constant rival to Merkel, Friedrich Merz CDU has illustrated that Merkel has successfully removed gender barriers within her own party.

-While Merkel will mainly be remembered for her austerity and open border policies, we should also celebrate the progress she has made for women in politics.
+While Merkel will mainly be remembered for her austerity and open border policies, people should also celebrate the progress she has made for women in politics.